projectinnovatenewark/csx2/projects/motion.md

             msg['Subject'] = "FamCam Alert!\n" # "/n" is used to indicate a new line should be used for the next output body = f"Motion has been detected at {timaestamp}!\n"

 19. Lastly, we want to attach the body to the message as plaintext using ".attach()" and use the ".as_string()" function to assure the message is read as a string.
 This will be stored in the variable "sms".
-Then we send the text and quit out of the server.
+Then we send the text and quit out of the server. **Note:** For your account security, any personal information should be deleted before being pushed to Github!

 The complete file  now looks like the below:

         import smtplib
         from email.mime.text import MIMEText
         from email.mime.multipart import MIMEMultipart

         def texter(timestamp):
-            email = "your.email.here@gmail.com"
-            password = "INSERT PASSWORD FOR ABOVE EMAIL"

-            sms_gateway = "PHONE_NUMBER@CARRIER_GATEWAY"
+            email = "your.email.here@gmail.com" # This should be deleted in between uses so sensitive information is not pushed to your remote repository password = "INSERT PASSWORD FOR ABOVE EMAIL" # This should be deleted in between uses so sensitive information is not pushed to your remote repository

+            sms_gateway = "PHONE_NUMBER@CARRIER_GATEWAY" # This should be deleted in between uses so sensitive information is not pushed to your remote repository

             smtp = "smtp.gmail.com"
             port = 587